timber-dev-society/tiimber/GET_STARTED.md

 }
 ```

-And is time to test :
+### Now you can test it :

+Start a php server

 ```bash
 php -S localhost:1337 index.php
 ```

-And try it in your navigator.
+And try it in your navigator by calling the URL `localhost:1337/hello`.